Doctor of Nursing Practice

-- The DNP Program is in the Department of Advanced Practice Nursing in the College of Health and Human Services, School of Nursing.
+- The DNP Program is in the College of Health and Human Services, School of Nursing.
 The essential concepts of the DNP (The DNP Essentials) curriculum, as approved by the American Association of Colleges of Nursing, forms the basis of our program, which is fully accredited by the Accreditation Commission for Education in Nursing, Inc.(ACEN)

 - The program offers curriculum compatible with students' individual interests and goals and is designed to meet the needs of the working healthcare professional.
-The DNP Program began in the Fall of 2010 and has graduated five cohorts.
+The DNP Program began in the Fall of 2010.

-*Beginning with the class admitted Fall 2017, the ISU DNP requires the completion of 1000 clinical/practicum hours as mandated by American Association Colleges of Nursing.
-Waivers may be considered for the following with evidence of national certification in an area of advanced nursing practice:
+*Students must complete 1,000 post-baccalaureate clinical/practicum hours as mandated by American Association of Colleges of Nursing.
+Clinical hours may be credited for students with evidence of national certification in an area of advanced nursing practice:

-- Master’s prepared Advanced Practice Nurses with Advanced Certification, e.g. Advanced Public Health, Advanced Nurse Executive, etc.: Up to 500 clinical hours with evidence of documented academically supervised clinical hours with a 1:1 ratio being observed.
+- Master’s prepared Advanced Practice Nurses with Advanced Certification, e.g. Advanced Public Health, Advanced Nurse Executive, etc.: Up to 650 clinical hours with evidence of academically supervised clinical hours with a 1:1 ratio being observed and proof of certification.
 American Association Colleges of Nursing.
 (2015).
 DNP: Current Issues and Clarifying Recommendations [White Paper].